Measurement-based perturbation theory and differential equation parameter estimation with applications to satellite gravimetry: Linear perturbation and the standard-implemented numerical integration method

-In the Cartesian coordinate system, the motion of an artificial satellite can also be mathematically written alternatively by the following nonlinear vector differential equations: \beq \ddot{\mathbf{x}} = \mathbf{a}_E(t, \mathbf{x}, \dot{\mathbf{x}}, \mathbf{p}) + \mathbf{a}_M(t, \mathbf{x}, \dot{\mathbf{x}}, \mathbf{p}_M), \eeq (see e.g., Brouwer \& Clemence 1961; Kaula 1966; Taff 1985; Seeber 2003), where $\mathbf{x}$ is the position vector of the satellite in the inertial reference frame, $\mathbf{a}_E(t, \mathbf{x}, \dot{\mathbf{x}}, \mathbf{p})$ is the Earth's gravitational attraction exerted on the satellite, and $\mathbf{a}_M(t, \mathbf{x}, \dot{\mathbf{x}}, \mathbf{p}_M)$ stands for all other forces which may include solid earth and ocean tides, atmospherical drag, solar radiation pressure and third-body effects (see e.g., Taff 1985; Reigber 1989; Jekeli 1999; Seeber 2003), with $\mathbf{p}_M$ standing for the unknown parameters (if any) of these force models.
 In the remainder of this paper, we will use $\ddot{\mathbf{x}}$ and $\dot{\mathbf{x}}$ to stand for the first and second derivatives of $\mathbf{x}$ with time, respectively.
 (We use the notation $d\mathbf{x}/dt$ to stand for time derivative in (\arabic{EQ1}), since the dot of $i$ there does not look good) Since the acceleration $\mathbf{a}_E(t, \mathbf{x}, \dot{\mathbf{x}}, \mathbf{p})$ is independent of $\dot{\mathbf{x}}$, it can be rewritten as follows: \beq \mathbf{a}_E(t, \mathbf{x}, \mathbf{p}) = - \frac{GM}{r^3}\mathbf{x} + \frac{\partial T}{\partial \mathbf{x}}, \eeq where $GM$ is the product of the Earth's mass $M$ and the gravitational constant $G$, $r=\|\mathbf{x} \|$, and $T$ is the disturbing potential of the Earth's gravitational field with the parameters of harmonic coefficients.
 Because (\ref{NewtonLAW}) is formulated in an inertial reference system (see e.g., Taff 1985; Jekeli 1999), the earth-fixed $\lambda$ and $\theta$ in the disturbing potential $T$ of (\ref{TPotential}) must first be transformed through (\arabic{EQ1A}) into the inertial reference frame (see e.g., Jekeli 1999).
-Since, in principle, the second term $\mathbf{a}_M(t, \mathbf{x}, \dot{\mathbf{x}}, \mathbf{p}_M)$ of (\ref{NewtonLAW}) adds no new mathematical difficulty to solve the nonlinear differential equations (\ref{NewtonLAW}), we will limit ourselves to the Earth's gravitational field in the remainder of this paper.
-Thus, the nonlinear differential equations (\ref{NewtonLAW}) can be simplified as follows: \beq \ddot{\mathbf{x}} = \mathbf{a}_E(t, \mathbf{x}, \mathbf{p}). \eeq
+Since the second term $\mathbf{a}_M(t, \mathbf{x}, \dot{\mathbf{x}}, \mathbf{p}_M)$ of (\ref{NewtonLAW}) adds no new mathematical difficulty to solve the nonlinear differential equations (\ref{NewtonLAW}), we will limit ourselves to the Earth's gravitational field in the remainder of this paper.
+Thus, the nonlinear differential equations (\ref{NewtonLAW}) can be simplified as follows: \beq \ddot{\mathbf{x}} = \mathbf{a}_E(t, \mathbf{x}, \mathbf{p}), \eeq where $\mathbf{p}$ is an unknown vector of equation parameters.
+Initial conditions to (\ref{EarthNewtonLAW}) are unknown as well.